 The AWA section comprises an essay writing where you need to read and interpret a given argument.
 It is also of 30 minutes duration and scored from 0 to 6.

-We’ll be glad to assist you in your GMAT preparation journey.
-For any query related to GMAT and MBA give us a missed call at 08033172797, or you can drop an SMS.
+Planning to kick-start your GMAT preparation soon?
+At BYJU’S, we’ll be glad to assist you in your GMAT preparation journey.
+For any query related to GMAT and MBA give us a missed call at +918884544444, or you can drop an SMS.
 You can write to us at email@example.com.